 Keep your anti-malware software up to date and run is frequently

 I can assure you, anti-malware software alone will not protect you or your information but it certainly will help when combined with all the other steps.
-It is far from perfect but is proven to be quite effective at catching viruses that have been around for a while but just so-so at the her today gone tomorrow variety.
+It is far from perfect but is proven to be quite effective at catching viruses that have been around for a while.

 Think twice before you click